 Singapore’s downtown central business district gleams with modern architecture.
 It ranks among the world’s best skylines.
 Landmarks like Marina Bay Sands and Gardens by the Bay are among the planet’s most distinctive.
 Seek them out and you’ll see why architecture nuts go crazy for Singapore!

-But there’s more to Singapore than its modern façade.
-Dig just a little underneath and you’ll easily discover the city’s historical side.
-From the bustling heritage buildings of Chinatown to the colourful shops & restaurants of Little India and the old Arab quarter of Kampong Glam.
+But there’s more to Singapore than its modern development.
+Dig a below the surface and the city’s historical side emerges.
+Discover Singapore’s history among the heritage shophouses of Chinatown.
+Browse the colourful shops & restaurants of Little India.
+Or meander through the old Arab quarter of Kampong Glam.

 When to visit Singapore

 Singapore’s weather ranges from hot & humid to hot & humid throughout the year.
 (No, that’s not a typo.)

-With “only” 13 rain days in February, it’s the driest month of the year and the best chance for you to enjoy sunny skies and all the outdoor activities this city can throw at you.
+With “only” 13 rain days in February, it’s the driest month of the year.
+It’s the best chance for you to enjoy sunny skies and all the outdoor activities this city can throw at you.

 What to do in Singapore

 Singapore is less popular than other destinations in Southeast Asia among international travellers.
 Even so, there are plenty of interesting things to do & see in Singapore.